wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

         N
         ```

- 2. Open a terminal window.
+ 2. Open a terminal window and change the working directory to the location of the distribution file.

  3. Run the apt-get install command for the distribution file appropriate to your operating system and processor.